vertigo-one/tlspd-engine-manager/README.md

 - A user credential with rights to restart Venafi services and manipulate files in the Venafi installation directory.

 ## Installation
-You can either install from my github nuget package repository (recommended for any updates) or just download the lastest release and install it in your PS Scripts directory.

 Download the release at https://github.com/vertigo-one/tlspd-engine-manager/releases/latest and place the `Manage-TLSPDEngines.ps1` file in the directory that is the output of `"$(split-path $profile)\Scripts"`

 ## Features